 Earth from another source was added to raise the bed another eight inches.
 The initial phase of this garden is just to the left of this photo.

 A low retaining barrier was placed between the new and previous sections.

-Although a token couple plant varieties were started in the additional area, more significant gardening in this area would take place later.
+Although a token couple plant varieties were started in the additional area, more significant gardening in this area is likely to take place next year.